 |BIOL3441||Ecology of Populations and Communities||4 ch (3C 3L)|

 To understand and link processes acting on individuals, populations and communities in space and time.
 To predict the response of individuals, populations and communities to disturbance, and to understand the implications of such responses for management of populations, communities and ecosystems.
-This course is cross-listed as FOR 3445; students cannot receive credit for both BIOL 3441 and FOR 3445 .
+Students cannot receive credit for both BIOL 3441 and FOR 3445 .

 |BIOL3453||Plants and People||3 ch (3C)|